hopecrichlow/RecipeApp/Readme.md

 ##App Features

--View the recipe collection
+- View the recipe collection
--Create a new recipe
+- Create a new recipe
--Update or Delete a recipe
+- Update or Delete a recipe

 #Possible Additions

--Leaner add and edit features
+- Leaner add and edit features
--User registration and login
+- User registration and login
--A comments section
+- A comments section
--Photos
+- Photos

 ## Usage